andyli/blog/content/posts/2008/2008-09-25_why-paper-is-still-used-in-paper-prototyping.md

 Maybe the rise of multitouch will solve this problem.
-Just like we move the paper in paper prototypes, we can move the virtual papers with our fingers when mutitouch is used.
+Just like we move the paper in paper prototypes, we can move the virtual papers with our fingers when multi-touch is used.
 This is also the point why multitouch is so welcomed by end-users.

 Furthermore, if you are still not satisfied, a 3D presentation of the